FusedVR/chainauth-docs/documentation/docs/tutorials/unitysdk.md

 ### Select Chain

-The FusedVR Crypto supports a subset of EVM compatiable blockchains & testnets, which stored in the CHAIN sub-class.
+The FusedVR Crypto APIs support a subset of EVM compatiable blockchains & testnets, which stored in the CHAIN sub-class.
 When you call any of the following functions, you will be required to pass an instance of the CHAIN object, which will indicate which blockchain to query.
 Here are the currently supported chains:

 ```csharp
 Web3Manager.CHAIN.eth